mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 choice as subsector capital.

-Since that time Regina has developed steadily, though more as a centre for trade and diplomacy than as an industrial complex.
+Since that time Regina has developed steadily, though more as a center for trade and diplomacy than as an industrial complex.
 Lying as it does on the Spinward Main, Regina’s excellent starport is an important interface between regional trade and that bound for more distant regions.
 Most ships coming up the Main from Rimward turn